vsrikrish/IAMUQ/README.md

 ## Installation

-To install the `IAMUQ` package, use the following commands from the local repository root directory:
+To install the `IAMUQ` package, first clone the repository.
+Then, use the following commands from the local repository root directory:

 1. `R CMD build IAMUQ`
 2. `R CMD INSTALL IAMUQ_1.0.tar.gz`